Capital gains tax: Canada

 A Capital Gains tax was first introduced in Canada by Pierre Trudeau and his finance minister Edgar Benson in the 1971 Canadian federal budget.

 Some exceptions apply, such as selling one's primary residence which may be exempt from taxation.
 Capital gains made by investments in a Tax-Free Savings Account (TFSA) are not taxed.

 Since the 2013 budget, interest can no longer be claimed as a capital gain.
 The formula is the same for capital losses and these can be carried forward indefinitely to offset future years' capital gains; capital losses not used in the current year can also be carried back to the previous three tax years to offset capital gains tax paid in those years.

-If one's income is primarily derived from capital gains then it may not qualify for the 50% multiplier and will instead be taxed at the full income tax rate.
-CRA has a number of criteria to determine whether this will be the case.
+Profitable sales of assets result in either capital gains (included in income at a rate of 50%) or income from a business (included fully in income).
+Characterization depends on a number of criteria, and varies based on the type of assets disposed of.
+Sales of securities typically result in capital gains, although "trading" securities with e.g. short holding periods, frequent transactions, or where they constitute a large share of one's income suggests business income.
+In the case of other assets, sales are "income account" when they are purchased to be sold, particularly in a short time, whereas sales of assets acquired for personal use or to generate income are on "capital account".

 For corporations as for individuals, 50% of realized capital gains are taxable.
 The net taxable capital gains (which can be calculated as 50% of total capital gains minus 50% of total capital losses) are subject to income tax at normal corporate tax rates.
 If more than 50% of a small business's income is derived from specified investment business activities (which include income from capital gains) they are not permitted to claim the small business deduction.

 Capital gains earned on income in a Registered Retirement Savings Plan are not taxed at the time the gain is realized (i.e., when the holder sells a stock that has appreciated inside of their RRSP) but they are taxed when the funds are withdrawn from the registered plan (usually after being converted to a Registered Income Fund at the age of 71.)
 These gains are then taxed at the individual's full marginal rate.

 Capital gains earned on income in a TFSA are not taxed at the time the gain is realized.
 Any money withdrawn from a TFSA, including capital gains, are also not taxed.

 Unrealized capital gains are generally not taxed, except for the deemed disposition when emigrating out of Canada or inheritance by a non-spouse.

 In 2022, with price levels surging, some economists have argued that the capital gain tax should be adjusted for inflation, saying that without such adjustment, it taxes "fictional gains", which discourages investment.